 As our winter continues, the citrus in my backyard continues to ripen.
 Making a Kumquat Nastoyka Tincture (настойка) or a Kumquat Liqueur puts some of the kumquats on my trees to good use.
 You can't buy this Kumquat Liqueur or Kumquatcello in stores.

-A Russian Nastoyka by definition is a tincture, made from fruit, spices or medicinal herbs infused in vodka, to release the essential oils and medicinal qualities into the vodka.
+A Russian Nastoyka by definition is a tincture, made from fruit, spices or medicinal herbs infused in vodka.
+This releases the essential oils and medicinal qualities into the vodka.
 Sometimes you will find fruit with medicinal herbs infused together for a more pleasant taste.

 As Nastoyka is a tincture, it's classified in 3 varieties, Bitter, Semi-sweet or sweet.
 It's really not found commonly overseas, and often taken by 1 tablespoon as medicine (depending on the herb concoction).
 Traditional Gripe Water given to babies is a tincture usually made with dill or fennel to settle babies stomachs.
 Kumquat Liqueur is a sweet tincture.